 The realism of the figures, their massive size and their presence contrast with the setting, creating a disorienting effect, with a touch of irony.

-Gorillas (Occulti latices), installed in 2002, strike us because they evoke the idea of the primordial along with the natural condition of the Animal Kingdom within an institutional setting, which is formal and even rather austere.
+Gorillas (Occulti latices), installed in 2002, strike us because they evoke the idea of the primordial along with the natural condition of the animal kingdom within an institutional setting, which is formal and even rather austere.
 It is their utter incongruity with respect to the setting that invites us to ruminate upon the message that they have come to deliver.

 Beside the Gorillas, the city of Ravenna permanently hosts other works by Rivalta.

 Standing on the grass in front of the Basilica of Sant’Apollinare in Classe are five big female buffaloes made of bronze that seem to be moving towards the entrance of the Church.
 Furthermore, the National Museum of Ravenna hosts a magnificent pack of wolves.

 The presence of the works of Davide Rivalta in the city is a great evidence of how Ravenna is able to host and value every form of art, from videomapping to street art, from mosaics to sculpture, and above all, how it is able to host a dialogue between the ancient artistic heritage of the city and contemporary art.